 The overall aims of this training are:

-• Why it’s such a beneficial approach to improving the way that systems & services work to support individuals facing multiple disadvantage.
+• To help associated services across Sheffield develop a consistent understanding of what co-production is and why it’s such a beneficial approach to improving the way that systems & services work to support individuals facing multiple disadvantage.

-Over the course of the day we will look to equip you with the knowledge of what co-production looks like day to day, demonstrating it’s effectiveness, not just through theory but in practice.
-This will help you to create a culture of ‘working with’ the people your service intends to serve rather than ‘doing to’ them.
+• Over the course of the day we will look to equip you with the knowledge of what co-production looks like day to day, demonstrating it’s effectiveness not just through theory but in practice.
+This will help you to create a culture of “working with” the people your service intends to serve rather than “doing to” them.

-It’s not just about the training on the day itself either.
-We will also provide you with the tools, resources and support to help you overcome ongoing challenges, as well as embed co-production as a normal way of working towards reaching better outcomes and a more wide-reaching impact for everyone involved.
+• It’s not just about the training on the day itself either.
+We will also provide you with the tools, resources and support to help you overcome ongoing challenges as well as embed co-production as a normal way of working towards reaching better outcomes and a more wide-reaching impact for everyone involved.

 A Changing Futures Intermediate Approach to Co-production in Practice